You have your heart set on teaching English online and you’re just about ready to go for it and apply, but there’s one tiny problem...

 This brings us to our quick list of online English teaching jobs that pay well and don’t require a bachelor’s degree.

-Below this list of jobs, we also offer tips for job searching for an online English teaching gig without a bachelor’s degree (so don’t click that ‘x’ button just yet!)
+And below this list of jobs, we also offer useful tips for job searching for an online English teaching gig without a bachelor’s degree (so don’t click that ‘x’ button just yet!)

 A (non-exhaustive) list of online English teaching companies that don’t require a degree:

 While there’s no perfect answer to the question of whether you can teach English online without a degree, we do know of a few instances in which you should (and shouldn’t) take a run at an online English teaching job that looks amazing, even if it feels slightly out of reach.

 Because whether you're thinking about college, already enrolled, or have zero interest in ever going to college, there are ways to find employment as an English teacher online.

 Sign up to Teach Away today for access to the latest

 You should apply to teach English online without a degree if: